deucemask/chrome_ext_rfin/README.md

-Chrome extension to extract data from Redfin web page
+Chrome extension to extract data from Rfin web page